 Who says lights displays are only for the holidays?
 Ghost Manor on Magazine Street has us seeing ghosts.
 This show creates more than a dozen different spooky scenes all timed to music.
 The house itself was built in 1892, making it the perfect backdrop for a show like this.
 Watch in awe of this spooky spectacle from the sidewalk.

 Location: The corner of Magazine and Second Street

-Dates: The display runs starting in October through Halloween night beginning at sunset seven days a week.
+Dates: The display begins in October and lasts through Halloween night beginning at sunset seven days a week